Laura Amy Bares Ample Cleavage In A Scandalous Cut-Out Bodysuit

 “@danladell at it on PlayStation again,” read their comment, trailed by a pair of laughing-crying emoji.

-The selfie reeled in a lot of reaction from Laura’s admirers, who clicked the like button more than 15,500 times and left close to 300 messages under her post.
-Followers appeared to be loving the sexy look, asking more details about the bodysuit, wig, and even the phone case in the comments.
+The selfie reeled in a lot of reactions from Laura’s admirers, who clicked the “like” button more than 15,500 times and left close to 300 messages under her post.
+Followers appeared to be loving the look, asking more details about the bodysuit, wig, and even the phone case in the comments.

 “Such beauty,” wrote one person, leaving a heart-eyes and fire emoji.